Lordship of Wilmington

-Wilmington is the name of a lordship or manor or reputed lordship or manor in Sellindge, in the Folkestone and Hythe borough of Kent, to which the vestigial title Lord of Wilmington relates, which has some of the earliest examples of surviving Anglo-Saxon charters, and is particularly noted for the observation of changes to its placename during its early history.
+Wilmington is the name of a lordship or manor or reputed lordship or manor in Sellindge, in the Folkestone and Hythe borough of Kent, to which the feudal title Lady of Wilmington relates, which has some of the earliest examples of surviving Anglo-Saxon charters, and is particularly noted for the observation of changes to its placename during its early history.
 The other Wilmington in Kent is a populous parish, near Dartford.

 Initial grant and extent

 In the year 700 C.E.
 Wihtred, King of Kent, granted four ploughlands to the Church of St. Mary at Lyminge.
 A copy of the charter was produced in the early eighth century.
 Both versions carry endorsements or alterations from the ninth century to accommodate changes to the placename.

 In 700, the lands were described as Pleghelmestun, 'the tùn of Pleghelm', consisting of four ploughlands, between the three boundaries of Bereueg, Meguines paeth and Stretleg, said to be well-known at the time.
 Their position has been suggested by Gordon Ward.
 This original, longer charter also included a grant of lands for the grazing of 300 sheep at Rumining seta, in Romney Marsh.
 This is the first historical document, then, on the Romney Marshes and demonstrates the connection between landholdings in the uplands and the detached marsh lands.
 This remote marshland holding was argued by Gordon Ward to be Sellindge in the Marsh, latterly part of the parish of Dymchurch.